-For your reference, we attach the updated ACGR as Annex "A".
-The updated portions are marked-up in the attached ACGR.
+For easy reference, the updates to the ACGR are marked-up as against the ACGR that was filed with the SEC on 4 January 2017.

 The updated ACGR is also posted on the Corporation's website at www.grandplazahotelcorp.com.